Apoll011/avi-ide/docs/README.md

 # Interface Files

-This directory holds the documentation for the Lua C API that is hidden in the C source files of Pragtical.
+This directory holds the documentation for the Lua C API that is hidden in the C source files of Avi Studio.
 The idea of these files is to serve you as a quick reference about the functionality that is not written in Lua it self.
 Please note that they don't have any real code, just metadata or annotations.